 The good news is that it's a much larger challenge to flip the bits in a constructive way that provides access for the attacker.

 Turn off the NX bit while running:

 The NX bit, also called the XD bit, is used by CPUs to enforce memory segregation into instructions versus data.
 Intel calls it XD for eXecute Disable, AMD calls it Enhanced Virus Protection, and ARM processors call it XN for eXecute Never.
-This feature is enabled as a BIOS setting, and so it would appear to be down in the hardware where it might appear that neither applications nor the operating system can reach it.
+This feature is enabled as a BIOS setting, and so it would appear to be down in the hardware where neither applications nor the operating system can reach it.
 But...
 The NX bit is simply a hardware feature that may or may not be available.
 Even if available, the operating system may not use it.

 For example, in Windows, Data Execution Prevention or DEP is Microsoft's name for support of this technology in the operating system.
 This page explains how to turn it on for specific programs or for all programs.

 See the Wikipedia page on the NX bit for detailed descriptions of the technology and its support on various combinations of operating systems and processors.

 In February, 2010, Christopher Tarnovsky announced a successful hardware exploit of an Infineon TPM chip.